 Different Types of Structural Steel Shapes

 In 1884, the Home Insurance Building in Chicago became the first skyscraper to use steel in its construction.
-Since then, countless iconic buildings and structures have been built using structural steel, including the Eiffel Tower (Paris), Burj Khalifa (Dubai), Empire State Building and Chrysler Building (New York City), and Willis Tower (Chicago).
-Because of its popularity, many people are surrounded by structural steel today, but don’t necessarily recognize the different shapes and applications it can be used for.
+Since then, countless iconic buildings and structures have been built using structural steel, including the Eiffel Tower (Paris), Burj Khalifa (Dubai), Empire State and Chrysler Buildings (New York City), and Willis Tower (Chicago).
+Because of its popularity, many people are surrounded by structural steel today, but don’t necessarily recognize the wide variety of different shapes and applications they can be used for.

 What is structural steel?

+Before we discuss the specific types and shapes steel can come in, we have to understand the basics and why there are different shapes.
 Broadly, structural steel is steel that is used in construction and architecture that usually comes in the form of elongated beams, piping, or channels.
-These shapes can either be to support the weight of a structure, or go into the ground to provide stability.
-Structural steel is usually made from rolled steel, but because different applications have different requirements, can be either hot-rolled or cold-rolled.
+These shapes can be used to support the weight of a structure, in the ground to provide stability, strengthen materials like concrete, and more.
+Structural steel is usually made from rolled steel, which can be either hot-rolled or cold-rolled because different applications have different requirements.

 Benefits of structural steel

-One of the biggest benefits is its load-bearing capacity, due to most shapes having a high second moment of area and being stiff, preventing sagging under high weights.
-In addition to strength, structural steel is also less costly than other building materials such as concrete, which also typically use steel rebar as reinforcement.
+One of the biggest benefits of this category of metal is its load-bearing capacity.
+This is due to most common structural shapes having a high second moment of area and being stiff, which prevents sagging under large weights and forces.
+In addition to strength, structural steel is also typically less costly than other building materials, such as concrete, which often uses steel rebar to reinforce the material.
 Beyond practicality, structural steel also has a certain aesthetic appeal with its silver color and transparency of frame.

-In terms of the modern era, where sustainability is often a topic of discussion, structural steel is also the most recycled material on the planet.
-Incredibly, structural steel can be fully recycled after use and usually contains around 90% recycled material on average.
+In terms of the modern era, where sustainability is often a topic of discussion, structural steel is the most recycled material on the planet.
+Incredibly, structural steel can be fully recycled after use and most steel in use contains around 90% recycled material, on average.
 Like with other building components, reliability and predictability are highly valued characteristics for not only safety but planning and budgeting as well.
-Steel again scores highly in this category, making it not only one of the strongest building materials, but also one of the cheapest, best-looking, environmentally-friendly, and safest ways to make structures.
+Steel again scores highly in this category, making it not only one of the strongest building materials, but also one of the cheapest, best-looking, environmentally friendly, and safest ways to make structures.

 Structural steel shapes

+Now that we see how varied structural steel’s applications and advantages are, we can start to understand the scale of its flexibility.
+However, this adaptability is improved even further when we look at how specific shapes can provide additional benefits.
 Broken down into general categories, structural steel usually comes in beams, channels, angles, and tubing (or Hollow Structural Sections).
-Each of those groupings can be further divided by measurements, minor differences in shape, and use.
+Each of those groupings can be further divided by measurements, minor differences in shape, and use:

 Steel Beams

 Beams’ primary function is to support heavy loads in construction, such as support trusses or frames in buildings.
-This strength isn’t limited to one direction either, as beams can resist tension or support weights in various directions and orientations.
+This strength isn’t limited to one direction either, as beams can resist tension or support weights in various directions and orientations (and can be modified through processing such as cambering).

 Standard I-Beams/S-beams

-Depending on who you ask (or how it’s rotated), they might also be called H-beams, but there are small differences.
+Depending on who you ask (or how it’s rotated), they might also be called H-beams, but these are not the same product.
 I-beams have tapered edges on the flanges and the web is taller than the flanges’ width.

 Tee Beams

-A tee beam is essentially half of an I-beam cut through the web where the cross-section looks like an uppercase T. Tee beams are used when weight and height might take priority over strength.
-Because of this, it’s also easier to bend than I-beams and can be curved to fit specific applications that require arched or rounded support.
+Lastly, tee beams are essentially half of a beam cut along the web so that the cross-section looks like an uppercase T. They’re used when weight and height might take priority over strength.
+Because of this, it’s also easier to bend than beams and can be curved to fit specific applications that require arched or rounded support (see our cambering service page for more information).

 Steel Channels

-Steel channels are structural pieces whose cross-section resembles a C or an I-beam if the web connected the two flanges at one end instead of in the middle.
+Steel channels are structural pieces whose cross-section resembles a C, or an I-beam if the web connects the two flanges at one end rather than in the middle.
 They’re often used when the web can be mounted on a flat surface to get maximum contact area, and can also be welded together to create a non-standard I-beam.

-These can be used in conjunction with beams as braces or extra support or can be used in similar applications to tee beams where the strength of I-beams isn’t necessary.
-Because of this, channels are versatile and come in a number of shapes (usually differentiated by the flange slope).
-These include standard, bar, junior, and MC channels.
+Channels can be used in conjunction with beams as braces or extra support, or can be used in similar applications to tee beams where the strength of full beams isn’t necessary.
+Because of this, channels are versatile and come in a number of shapes (usually differentiated by the flange slope), which include standard, bar, junior, and MC channels.

 Steel Angles

-The most basic form of structural steel, angles are L-shaped pieces of metal (usually at 90° angle) that are used for minor structural support where strength isn’t needed.
-The most common uses include brackets, framing, and other reinforcements.
+Perhaps the most common form of structural steel, angles are L-shaped pieces of metal (usually at 90° angle) that are used for minor structural support where heavy-duty strength isn’t required.
+The most common applications for angles include being used as brackets, framing, and for other reinforcements.
 Because of their size and limited strength, they can also be used outside of construction in things like shelves, bed frames, and tables.

 HSS/structural steel tubing

-HSS stands for Hollow Structural Sections and are welded steel tubing used for structural applications in constructions.
-It can be round or made with corners for either square or rectangular shapes.
-Tubing’s closed nature means that things can be enclosed inside them but also tend to look more finished than other types of structural steel.
+HSS stands for Hollow Structural Sections and includes welded steel tubing shapes used for structural applications in construction and architectural support.
+They can be purchased in round shapes, or made with corners for either square or rectangular shapes (and are different than steel pipes, which only come in round sections).
+Tubing’s closed nature means that things can be safely enclosed inside them and tend to look more “finished” than other types of structural steel.

-Square and round tubing are symmetrical along both axes, meaning that it has uniform strength in both directions as well.
-This property makes them good options for columns and can be used as a beam if there is a high risk of lateral torsion as they have better resistance to this than I-beams and wide flange beams.
+Square and round tubing are symmetrical along both axes, meaning that it has uniform strength in both of these directions.
+This property makes them good options for columns and can be used as a substitute for a beam if there is a high risk of lateral torsion.
+This is due to their better resistance to this type of force than I-beams and wide flange beams.
+However, rectangular tubing does not have cross-sectional symmetry along both axes, meaning that its torsional and other types of strength are not equal along these axes.

 Getting structural steel for your projects

-Clearly, structural steel is vital to construction projects, large and small.
-If you need any, Service Steel Warehouse can supply all the structural steel you need with our high quality and ready-to-ship inventory.
-From beams to tubing, angles, channels, and more we can find exactly what you need and process it to fit your application.
+Clearly, structural steel is vital to construction projects, both large and small.
+If you need high-quality steel products to strengthen your manufacturing or construction projects, Service Steel Warehouse can supply everything you need with our ready-to-ship inventory.
+From beams to tubing, angles, channels, piling, and more, we can find exactly what you need and process it to fit your application.